 It is time for Congress to overhaul the No Child Left Behind law and focus on preparing our children for what they will do after they graduate.
 Congress needs to provide more flexibility to states in determining school and student progress.
 We need to end policies that one-dimensionally require teachers to simply teach students to pass a test.
 We should also work to increase investments in our schools and ensure that those investments are utilized in a smart way.

-We also need to eliminate unfunded mandates and correct the flawed accountability system that measures students and schools solely on the basis of two test scores on a single day.
-I believe that class sizes should be reduced, and I believe in providing the funding for a program to achieve that goal.
-I believe in the inclusion of a variety of accountability measures, the use of growth models in student performance, and providing the funding to study, establish, and properly monitor such measures.
+We need to eliminate unfunded mandates and correct the flawed accountability system that measures students and schools solely on the basis of two test scores on a single day.
+I believe that class sizes should be reduced, and I believe in providing funding for a program to achieve that goal.
+It’s time to create useable accountability measures, use of growth models in student performance, and providing the funding to study, establish, and monitor measures for success.

-I also believe in education reform that rewards success instead of punishing those who are struggling, and full funding of incentives to improve the education of our children.
+Education reform needs to reward success instead of punishing those who are struggling, and support incentives to improve the education of our children.
 It’s long past time we passed education reform that meets these goals, provides teachers the support and respect they deserve, and ensures that the success and improvement of our children is the top priority of our education system.